1. I will stay low and go.

 Next, is the students' new favorite: Trick or Treat Addition!
 The students spin the SmartBoard spinner and put that many pieces of candy into the ten frame.
 (The candies replicate themselves when the student touches it so there is an endless supply).
 Then they get to spin again and see how much candy they have in all.
 We keep a record of each child's turn so we can compare and talk about the totals each day.

+The next activity has us add on to the days in school (not pictured).
+That activity is included on every month's calender math.
+And then, once each week in October, we collect data from the class to make and read a graph.
+This week, we used tally marks to collect data about who was afraid of spiders.
+Apparently, our kiddos are pretty brave.
+Both classes had a majority that said they were NOT afraid of spiders.
 And now for center time.
 The students ordered many different sets of numbers in the Number Work center this week.
 Those teen numbers can be very tricky to navigate, so this was good practice for them.
 They played Ten Apples Up on Top (based off of a Dr. Suess book of the same name) in Math Games.
 For this game, the students worked with their partner to get ten apples on each character's head by rolling the dice.
 They placed them in an AB pattern, too!

 They used the ipads in the Word Work center and played on a free app called "abc 1".
 The students see a picture of a cvc (consonant-vowel-consonant) word and it is spoken to them.
 Then they must segment it and put the letters in the correct order.